Am0rphous/CheatSheets/Linux 🐧/Network/README.md

 iperf --server        # On server, or use -s.
-Open firewall: ufw allow 5001 iperf --client        # On your machine, or use -c
+Open firewall: ufw allow 5001 iperf --client        # On your machine, or use -c iperf -c -f Mbytes    # Use MB instead of mega bits

 wget -O /dev/null --progress=dot:mega http://cachefly.cachefly.net/10mb.test ; date
 ````